indrekots/indrekots.github.io/_posts/articles/2016-03-20-chaining-optionals-in-java-8.md

         .findFirst();
 {% endhighlight %}

 Think about how to implement the same concept without using Optionals or lambda expressions.
 It would probably include multiple null checks.
+Using a more functional style can help you implement a more general solution which is hopefully easier to understand as well.